QuetzalQatl/DiscordChessScraper/README.md

 When a game starts, a title frame will be generated showing who is black and who is white.
 When a game ends, an end frame will be generated showing the result.

 Games will show up in someGameFolder, wich looks like game0150532345134, 'game', followed by a discord timestamp at which the game started.
+You can check if you have a complete game by browsing throught the files in the folder.

-If you think you scraped an entire game (you can check this by browsing the folder images to see if all the moves show up) -you can <br/>
+ -you can <br/>
 <b>python reverseBoards.py someGameFolder<br/></b>
 this will create a folder called someGameFolderReversed, with all the boards in it, but shown from black side.